 The majority of South African small businesses generate revenue of less than R200,000 annually and nearly half of SMEs employ between two to five employees, according to the SME Landscape Report An Assessment of South Africa’s SME Landscape: Challenges, Opportunities, Risks & Next Steps’ 2018/2019.
-The report was launched by SME South Africa today in Johannesburg.
+The report was launched by SME South Africa.

 The survey, commissioned by the Adclick Africa Media Group, was conducted with 1157 South African SME owners in SME South Africa’s database with the study conducted by independent research consulting firm, In On Africa (IOA).

 The report offers a comprehensive assessment of the state of SMEs in South Africa, with a focus on the key challenges, opportunities, risks and proposed next steps.

 The small business sector in South Africa is a critical part of the national economy with the government’s National Development Plan 2030 (NDP 2030) looking to SMEs to be major sources of employment and drivers of growth in our economy.

 The findings of the report show that the SME landscape is made up of relatively young businesses, with around 60% of owners being in operation for less than three years.
 For the most part, SME owners were operating their first business (70%).

 According to the report this is reflected in the revenue generated and number of employees they have.

 The majority (71%) of the survey respondents who operate small businesses say they generate revenue of under R200,000 annually, while 20% of SMEs generate between R200,000 and R1-mil.

 In terms of number of employees, the majority of respondents (47%) say they employ between two to five people, while 39% of SME owners are the only employee.
 Only one percent of SMEs owners have 21-50 employees.